-With Shared Motherhood, you can both take part in your journey to family as a shared experience right from conception.
+With Shared Motherhood, both individuals in the couple can both take part in the IVF journey to family as a shared experience right from conception.
 One partner donates eggs to her partner in IVF treatment, and is the ‘biological mother’.
 The other partner carries your baby and experiences the pregnancy as the ‘gestational or birth mother’.

 You will likely have lots of questions and a call to our dedicated patient enquiry team is a good place to start.
 They’ll be able to answer your questions and give you any additional information you might need.